Rise to Success: Career Highlights of Josh Anderson (ice hockey)

 2012: Drafted by Columbus Blue Jackets

-November 2013: Signed entry-level contract with Columbus
+November 2013: Signed Entry-Level Contract

-December 2013: World Junior Selection Camp
+December 2013: Selection Camp for Canadian National Junior Team

-In December 2013, Josh Anderson was invited to partake in the selection camp process for the Canadian national junior team prior to the World Junior Ice Hockey Championships.
+In December 2013, Josh Anderson was invited to partake in the selection camp process for the Canadian national junior team prior to the annual World Junior Ice Hockey Championships.

 January 16, 2015: NHL Debut